josh-bone/sportsrefscraper/README.md

 shots = scrape_shot_chart(date, away, home)
 ```

+## Features

+<ins>Leagues</ins>:
+- [x] NBA
+- [ ] MLB
+- [ ] NFL

+The 'games' submodule has functionality for scraping the following:
+- Box Scores
+- Shot Charts
+- Play-by-play Game Descriptions

+The 'leagues' submodule has functionality for scraping the following:
+- Schedule
+- Standings

+The 'teams' submodule has functionality for scraping the roster of a team.

 ## Collaboration

 Collaborators are welcome - feel free to submit issues and pull requests at will.